 - Josh wanted to see historical things like underground stuff and caves.

-- Eyshila wanted to shop, eat gelato and take a million selfies.
+- Eyshila wanted to shop, eat at a gelato shop and take a million selfies.

-- Lucas wanted to explore the architecture/art and do some clothes shopping.
+- Lucas wanted to explore architecture/art and do some clothes shopping.

 Now that you have each teen’s goals, you can start searching for activities and fun things to do.
-Here were some items that we picked:
+Here are some items that we picked:

 - Sketching Rome Tour for Lucas.
 If your child or teen loves art, this is a must!
 Kelly takes them in a group around Rome to draw and watercolor.
 She provides gifts to each attendee with a sketchbook.
 Lucas was lucky to have her all to himself, and they even went inside a coffee shop to drink hot chocolate as they finished their sketch.

 - Visit the Colosseum.
-Regardless of age, if you have never been to Rome, you must visit the Colosseum and Palatine Hill.
+Regardless of age, if you have never been to Rome, you must visit the Colosseum, the Roman Forum and Palatine Hill.
 This was on Josh’s list, so it was great to cross that off.
 I love the photos we took here, and they were intrigued by how the old ruins meet the modern city.

 - Shop at Zara and H&M. These stores have trendy teen clothing, so they loved visiting them.
 First of all, they are a bit cheaper than the US and carry some unique styles.
 Another place to shop is to walk down Rua Cavour and find some local brands.
 You can find some really cool shoes and accessories in Italy.

 - Visit the Trevi Fountain.
 My boys didn’t want to throw the coin, but Eyshila did.
 We love visiting this area and getting a pastry and coffee at the cafe to the right of the Trevi fountain (as you are facing it).
 They also have great gelato there.
-It was super crowded, but we made sure to take lots of photos.
+It was super crowded, but we took lots of photos.
 Next time I would love to see it at night.

 - Eat gelato and pastries.
 Choose the gelato location wisely.
 If you see piles and piles of gelato, that is most likely artificial.
 We loved getting gelato at these two locations ( Curi Curi and Geletaria de Angeletto in Monti.
-We also had some Nutella and pistachio-filled pastries, which were yum.
+We also had some Nutella and pistachio-filled pastries, which were yummy.
+I also recommend Giolitti, which has been around since 1900 in Rome.

 - Explore foods to see what each teen will like.
 My kids did miss some rice and beans, but we made sure we found a favorite dish for them.
 So, have them try different things to see what is more to their liking.
 Some items they loved: Carbonara, Lasagna, and Gricia Pizza.

 - Let them explore.
 Lucas visited a comic shop.
 My kids like anime, so we visited one of the comic shops in Rome just so they could see if there were any cool items to buy.
+There is Star Shop which has two locations in Rome.
 He ventured out on his own a bit to draw.
 The other two also visited the supermarket and pharmacies across the street, so a little room for self-exploration is great.

-Activities we didn’t do, but I recommend for teens in Rome
+Activities we didn’t do these, but I recommend them for teenagers in Rome

 Cooking with Nonna